wiseman-timelord/Rpg-Gradio-Gguf/README.md

 4. the user is presented with gradio interface popped up in default browser, and then have terminal somewhere.
 5. the buttons do what you would expect, and the interface has all basic desired options available.

+### Example Prompts
+1) "Hello there!
+I never thought I would see you here on the mountain..."
+2) "Wow, you can actually talk?
+What's your story?"
+3) "You look wise, do you have any ancient wisdom to share?"
+4) "Tell me, Wise-Llama, what is the purpose of humanity?"

 ### Notation
-- Current, testing and advised, model: `https://huggingface.co/MaziyarPanahi/Llama-3.1-8B-Lexi-Uncensored-V2-GGUF`.
+- Current, testing and advised, model(s): `https://huggingface.co/MaziyarPanahi/Llama-3.1-8B-Lexi-Uncensored-V2-GGUF`.

 ## DISCLAIMER:
 - It is advided not to run the scripts in Alpha stage, or unexpected results may occur.